18 January, 2018

 Mid-Century Modern Color

 In mid-century design, you aren’t finished until there’s some color in your room.
 Traditionally, mid-century decor combines soft neutrals with saturated accent colors, bringing the room to life.
 If you’re going for a more modern look, feel free to base your color decisions on current trends.
+The color you select for the room can be incorporated into most items in the room.
+For instance, in the event that you need window coverings, you can look for Custom Window Coverings of that same shade.

 Whatever colors, accessories, and furniture you choose, a mid-century modern design is a beautiful style for any living room.
 With its clean, simple lines, and with lots of light, it’s hard to beat this classic design style.